 Urbica carried out research for the Moscow Urban Forum 2017 — we analyzed and visualized tons of different data and discovered a lot of interesting things about urban agglomerations.

 What is an urban agglomeration?
 It is the concentration of people in built-up areas that extend outward from cities.
-As this process unfolds, complex relationships develop between different parts of the city due to the movement of goods and people, including traffic and commuting patterns. …
+As this process unfolds, complex relationships develop between different parts of the city due to the movement of goods and people, including traffic and commuting patterns.
+To better understanding the process of agglomeration, we collected various data and integrated them into one data exploration tool — «The Age of urban agglomerations». …

 We are launching the Walkstreets app which creates comfortable and pleasant routes in Moscow.